analogpixel/clojureImageMatrix/README.md

 ### require<a id="sec-1-2-1" name="sec-1-2-1"></a>

-load a library from your class path and imports it, with the :as flag it will alias it so yo don't need to type out the entire lib name each time you want to use something from it.
+load a clojure library from your class path and imports it, with the :as flag it will alias it so yo don't need to type out the entire lib name each time you want to use something from it.